zaqks/MLZ/README.md

 # NeuralNetwork

 # TODO

-- learn how to do back probagation
-- optimize which means take the best solution
+- fix the overflow
+- calculate the changes before making the updates

+how: